fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

   - `Vercel – sugaming-api` - Preview deployment of `sugaming-api` has been completed successfully.
   - `Vercel – sugaming-site` - Preview deployment of `sugaming-site` has been completed successfully.
   - `Vercel – sugaming-admin` - Preview deployment of `sugaming-admin` has been completed successfully.
-  - `Terraform Plan` has created an infrastructure change plan, if there are changes present in `terraform/`.
+  - `Terraform Plan` has created an infrastructure change plan, if there are changes in `terraform/`.
   - `Continuous Integration` - The entire project builds successfully, passes formatting and linting checks and passes unit and E2E tests.
   - `Build and Publish` - Container images of `sugaming-api`, `sugaming-site`, and `sugaming-admin` have been built for and published to the [GitHub Packages Hub](https://github.com/orgs/fss-fmi/packages) and the [Docker Hub](https://hub.docker.com/u/fssfmi).